Nostoc commune

 Nostoc commune is a species of cyanobacterium in the family Nostocaceae.
-Common names include star jelly, witch's butter, mare's eggs, fah-tsai and facai.
+Common names include star jelly, witch's butter, mare's eggs.
 It is the type species of the genus Nostoc and is cosmopolitan in distribution.

 Description

 Nostoc commune is a colonial species of cyanobacterium.
 It initially forms a small, hollow gelatinous globule which grows and becomes leathery, flattened and convoluted, forming a gelatinous mass with other colonies growing nearby.
 Inside the thin sheath are numerous unbranched hair-like structures called trichomes formed of short cells in a string.
 The cells are bacteria and thus have no nucleus nor internal membrane system.
 To multiply, they form two new cells when they divide by binary fission.
 Along the trichomes, larger specialist nitrogen-fixing cells called heterocysts occur between the ordinary cells.
 When wet, Nostoc commune is bluish-green, olive green or brown but in dry conditions it becomes an inconspicuous, crisp brownish mat.